jkrogager/VoigtFit/docs/index.rst

 Acknowledgements
 ----------------

-If you use VoigtFit, please cite the description paper on arXiv (Krogager 2018).
+If you use VoigtFit, please cite the description paper on `arXiv (Krogager 2018) <http://arxiv.org/abs/1803.01187>`_.

 |